Welcome back, Rush Limbaugh, eager and ready to go.

 Totally devoid of any reality.

-Like these Al-Qaeda terrorists and try to figure out how to deal with them.
+Would you ask an intellectual to sit down and analyze lunatics like these al-Qaeda terrorists and try to figure out how to deal with them?

 We don't want any confrontation.

-And all these lunatics are going to do is say, right, all right, he's greasing the skins for us.
+And all these lunatics are going to do is say, all right, all right, he's greasing the skins for us.

 And he might look weak or indecisive.